|The Healthy Aging Brain|

 This program is designed for “baby boomers” who are interested in learning about the effects of physical activity, nutrition, mental stimulation, socialization, creativity, attitude, spirituality, and meditation on the healthy aging brain.

-Location: Meeting Room B
+Location: Call Library for Meeting Room B

 Free SeminarPresenter: Susan Bruey, RN MSN CHC